NTP server misuse and abuse: Tardis and Trinity College, Dublin

 In October 2002, one of the earliest known cases of time server misuse resulted in problems for a web server at Trinity College, Dublin.
 The traffic was ultimately traced to misbehaving copies of a program called Tardis with thousands of copies around the world contacting the web server and obtaining a timestamp via HTTP.
 Ultimately, the solution was to modify the web server configuration so as to deliver a customized version of the home page (greatly reduced in size) and to return a bogus time value, which caused most of the clients to choose a different time server.
-An updated version of Tardis was later released to correct for this problem.

 Netgear and the University of Wisconsin–Madison

 The first widely known case of NTP server problems began in May 2003, when Netgear's hardware products flooded the University of Wisconsin–Madison's NTP server with requests.
 University personnel initially assumed this was a malicious distributed denial of service attack and took actions to block the flood at their network border.
 Rather than abating (as most DDOS attacks do) the flow increased, reaching 250,000 packets-per-second (150 megabits per second) by June.
 Subsequent investigation revealed that four models of Netgear routers were the source of the problem.
 It was found that the SNTP (Simple NTP) client in the routers has two serious flaws.
 First, it relies on a single NTP server (at the University of Wisconsin–Madison) whose IP address was hard-coded in the firmware.
 Second, it polls the server at one second intervals until it receives a response.
 A total of 707,147 products with the faulty client were produced.

 Netgear has released firmware updates for the affected products (DG814, HR314, MR814 and RP614) which query Netgear's own servers, poll only once every ten minutes, and give up after five failures.
 While this update fixes the flaws in the original SNTP client, it does not solve the larger problem.
 Most consumers will never update their router's firmware, particularly if the device seems to be operating properly.
-The University of Wisconsin–Madison NTP server continues to receive high levels of traffic from Netgear routers, with occasional floods of up to 100,000 packets-per-second.
-Netgear has donated $375,000 to the University of Wisconsin–Madison's Division of Information Technology for their help in identifying the flaw.